By Pete Flood, founder of Folding Boat Co.

-I really enjoy fishing from my K-PAK because I can take it anywhere.
-It is a great boat for many things, (duck hunting, wildlife photography, exploring, and even a core body workout) but fishing probably tops my list of favorite things to do with this boat.
+I really enjoy fishing from my K-PAK folding boat because I can take it anywhere.
+It is a great boat for many things (duck hunting, wildlife photography, exploring, and even a core body workout), but kayak fishing probably tops my list of favorite things to do with this boat.
 It’s also something I can do 12 months of the year, on still or moving water.
 Using it to fish and explore hard to reach places is what this boat is all about.

-Some of the most memorable fishing from a K-PAK includes catching trout, silver salmon, and halibut in Alaska.
-We usually fly from Raleigh to Juneau with K-PAKs as checked luggage and then live aboard a bareboat chartered 37’ to 42’ Nordic Tug for 8 days or more at a time.
+Some of the most memorable fishing from a K-PAK folding boat includes catching trout, silver salmon, and halibut in Alaska.
+We usually fly from Raleigh to Juneau with our K-PAKs as checked luggage, and then live aboard a bareboat chartered 37’ to 42’ Nordic Tug for 8 days or more at a time.
 The halibut we caught on this particular trip were in Southeast Alaska.
-It is simple enough to launch K-PAK off the fantail of our “mothership”.
+It is simple enough to launch the K-PAK folding boat off the fantail of our “mothership”.

 In this instance we had already caught several halibut that were in the 60-80 pound range while fishing from the Nordic Tug.
 Knowing there were more in this spot, we launched a K-PAK and soon had another fish hit our bait.
 Catching one is very much like reeling up a very heavy weight.
-A fish this size is too big to haul aboard the K-PAK, so your options are to tow the fish to shore or back to the mothership.
-So back to the Nordic Tug I went.
+A fish this size is too big to haul aboard our portable boats - the K-PAKs - so your options are to tow the fish to shore or back to the mothership.
+Back to the Nordic Tug I went!
 We have a pretty amateurish video of the event on YouTube.

 To catch salmon we’d often launch off the fantail after anchoring for the evening in a remote harbor or bay.